Thailand Food Guide

 Som Tum (ส้มตำ)

-A spicy green papaya salad made with shredded papaya, tomatoes, green beans, peanuts, chilies, garlic, lime juice, and fish sauce.
-It's a refreshing and flavorful dish, often served with sticky rice.
+A spicy green papaya salad with shredded papaya, tomatoes, green beans, peanuts, chilies, garlic, lime juice and fish sauce.
+Sharp and refreshing, it's often eaten with sticky rice.

 Khao Pad (ข้าวผัด)

-Fried rice, a staple dish in Thailand.
-It's typically made with jasmine rice, vegetables, meat (often chicken, pork, or shrimp), and eggs, seasoned with soy sauce and fish sauce.
+Thai fried rice, an everyday staple.
+It's usually jasmine rice fried with vegetables, eggs and meat (often chicken, pork or shrimp), seasoned with soy sauce and fish sauce.

 Gaeng Keow Wan Gai (แกงเขียวหวานไก่)